 3.4.3.2.
-Plotting masked data
+Plotting masked data manually

 You can plot and overplot masked and unmasked data-points for single pixels using PlotXY.
-This is useful for checking in particular the UNCLEANCHOP and GRATMOVE masks.
 It is a more cumbersome way of looking at your data, but it is necessary at present if you want to overplot different datasets of your frame (in this case, the signal and the masks).
-Here is an example of plotting all datapoints for pixel 8,12 and then overplotting the unmasked ones:
+Here is an example of plotting all datapoints for pixel 8,12 and then overplotting only the ones not masked for UNCLEANCHOP:

 '''

 flx=myframe.getSignal(8,12)

 wve=myframe.getWave(8,12)

 p=PlotXY(wve,flx,line=0)

-index_cln=myframe.getUnmaskedIndices(String1d(["UNCLEANCHOP"]),8,12)
+index_cln=myframe.getUnmaskedIndices(Stringld(["UNCLEANCHOP"]),8,12)

 p.addLayer(LayerXY

 (wve[Selection(index_cln)],flx[Selection(index_cln)],line=0))

 '''